What Is the True Cost of Living in Chicago, Illinois

 America’s third-most-populous city is a relatively expensive place.
 Its prices go above the national average in almost each of the main categories (housing, groceries, utilities, transportation).
 Still, don’t let that dissuade you from moving to Chicago, there are always some ways to reduce costs when moving with the help of moving tips and packing tricks.
 For example, packing your clothes and boxing up the furniture on your own can lower your relocation expenses, not to mention donating unwanted items.

 The average salary in Chi-Town stands at around $69,000 per year, which is not bad when you compare it to some other cities.
 Not surprisingly, software engineers are on top with an average paycheck of around $82,000.
 Trailing behind are various managerial positions and finance and data analysts.
 If you wish to learn what kind of salary you might expect in your line of work, use an online calculator.
 In case you are trying to find a job before moving to another state for work, don’t miss the opportunity to ask the employer all the relocation questions.

 Since it’s not that difficult to navigate through the expected costs when you have a good and well-paid job, let’s get on with the business at hand, namely, where you’ll spend what you earn after hiring a highly recommended and top-rated Chicago moving company and relocating.

 Housing And Renting Prices

-The first thing to think about after you decide where to move is putting a roof over your head can’t be overstated.
+The first thing to think about after you decide where to move is putting a roof over your head.
 In Chi-Town, you’ll have to splash more cash for it, though.
 Your new home will be around 56% more expensive than the national average.
 That goes whether you opt for paying the rent or buying a house.